Isabella of Portugal: Childhood

-Isabella was born in Lisbon on 24 October 1503 and named after her maternal grandmother (Isabella I) as well as her maternal aunt, who had been her father's first wife.
+Isabella was born in Lisbon on 24 October 1503 and named after her maternal grandmother (Isabella I).
 She was the second child and first daughter of King Manuel I of Portugal and his second wife, Maria of Aragon.
 Isabella was second-in-line to the throne until the birth of her brother Luis in 1506.

 Isabella was educated under the supervision of her governess Elvira de Mendoza.
-Her studies included mathematics, Renaissance classics, the languages of Latin, Spanish and French besides her native Portuguese, etiquette, and the Christian doctrine.
-Isabella and her siblings were punished by their mother, "when they deserved it, without pardoning any of them."
+Her studies included mathematics, Renaissance classics, the languages of Latin, Spanish and French besides her native Portuguese, etiquette, and Christian doctrine.
+Isabella and her siblings were punished by their mother, "when they deserved it, without pardoning any of them".
 At the age of 14, her mother died.
-She and her sisters inherited her properties, plus the income from Viseu and Torres Vedras.
+She and her sister Beatrice inherited her properties, plus the income from Viseu and Torres Vedras.